mitburr/Insurrection/README.md

 # Insurrection: Off-Brand "The Resistance: Coup"
 [^1]
+[^1] Shout out to ChatGPT for much of the boilerplate around basic classes and methods.

 ## Usage

-Be sure you have Python 3.11 installed, and probably do a full system update since I'll bet you haven't in at least a month[^2]
+Be sure you have Python 3.11 installed, and probably do a full system update since I'll bet you haven't in at least a month[^2].
+[^2] `sudo pacman -Syu` if you're on a linux flavor.
+Mac and Windows y'all are on your own.

 1. clone the repo
    ```bash